tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 ### HLAT and the remapping attack

-Essentially, when HLAT is enabled, LA -> GPA translation may be done based on the hypervisor-managed paging structures as depicted below.
+In short, when HLAT is enabled, LA -> GPA translation may be done based on the hypervisor-managed paging structures as depicted below.
 ![](/blog/img/posts/2023-06-01/hlat.png)

 Normally, when LA -> GPA translation is needed, the processor reads CR3 and walks through the paging structures managed by the guest OS.
 On the other hand, with HLAT is enabled, the processor reads the HLATP (HLAT pointer) VMCS field and walks through another set of the paging structures managed by the hypervisor.